We work hard at CTS to ensure our service will exceed your expectations.

 Here, we share our knowledge and insights on the Chinese language and culture, as well as a few translation and localisation tips to ensure your project is a success.

-At CTS, we do not recommend using machine translations on work related documents due to the high risk of mistranslation.
-We believe that machine translations are still unable to produce high quality translations between English and Chinese.
+At CTS, we do not recommend using machine translations on work-related documents due to the high risk of mistranslation.
+We believe that machine translations are still unable to produce high-quality translations between English and Chinese.
 This is despite the recent breakthroughs in artificial intelligence, machine learning, and neural networks.

-When localising your documents to Chinese, it is important to convert the currency to RMB or CNY.
+When localising your documents into Chinese, it is important to convert the currency to RMB or CNY.
 China’s official currency is the Renminbi (RMB), and the Chinese Yuan (CNY) is the unit of measurement.
 Both the Renminbi and the Yuan are often used interchangeably.

 The introduction of Simplified Chinese characters faced strong resistance from the public and academics.
 Since then, Simplified Chinese has been officially used in Mainland China, Malaysia, and Singapore.
-Whereas Hong Kong, Macau, and Taiwan have continued to use Traditional Chinese characters.
+Hong Kong, Macau, and Taiwan have continued to use Traditional Chinese characters.

 Generally speaking, Chinese people can read both Simplified and Traditional Chinese.
-However, there are many expressions and terminologies that are used differently, so it is important to select the correct variant when translating your documents to Chinese.
+However, many expressions and terminologies are used differently, so selecting the correct variant when translating your documents into Chinese is important.

-Contrary to popular belief, Chinese is not a single language but instead, a group of languages spoken by the ethnic Han Chinese majority and other Chinese minority ethnic groups.
+Contrary to popular belief, Chinese is not a single language but a group of languages spoken by the ethnic Han Chinese majority and other Chinese minority ethnic groups.

 Chinese is a tonal language.
 This means that it uses pitch to distinguish word choice.
 In English, changes in pitch are used to emphasize or express emotion, but in Chinese, pitch represents meaning.
-Mandarin has four basic tones and Cantonese has nine basic tones.
+Mandarin has four basic tones, and Cantonese has nine basic tones.

 English | Simplified Chinese Translation | Pinyin (Romanized Spelling) |